 Before you evaluate the culture within an organization, you should decide what kind of culture suits you best.
 Is it a casual, welcoming, and collaborative environment or is it a get-down-to-business-and-reach-our-goals atmosphere?
 Think about what you value most.
 Is it reaching goals, being part of a team, learning, or a structured environment?
 There are many types and variations of company culture, so making a list of important values and views you would like to see in a potential employer will help you to know what to look out for.

 Now that you know what you want, here are some tips to help you examine an organization’s culture.

 Research the Company

 The best place to start is the company website.
 What kind of story does it tell?
 Do they mention their culture or values?
 If not, it’s something to pay attention to as well.
 Do they mention work-life balance, advancement, or growth?
 Think about how the site makes you feel.
 For example, is it warm and inviting or straight to business?
 Does it intrigue or excite you?

 Scan through the company’s social media profiles, as well, to get an idea of what’s valuable to them.
 Think about similar questions as above.
 What kind of sense does their social media profiles give you?

 To really dive in, do a search on the company.
 Read news articles that mention them.
 Are they good or bad?
 You can also read reviews from current and past employees on sites like Glassdoor or CareerBliss.
 You could learn a lot about the culture from these reviews.

-Keep in mind, if you’re looking for farming jobs, small family farms might not appear on employee review sites like the ones above.
-You might have better luck on Google reviews.
+Keep in mind, that if you’re looking for farming jobs, small family farms might not appear on employee review sites like the ones above.
+You might have better luck with Google reviews.